-With such modest incomes, the average chiropractor has no hope of ever repaying their educational debt.
+With such modest incomes, the average chiropractor has no hope of ever repaying their student debt.
 Even if chiropractors start their own practice, it’s very difficult to make the necessary payments on chiropractic school loans and have a life at the same time.

 In most cases, I would help a chiropractor client evaluate the Revised Pay As You Earn (REPAYE) program or the Pay As You Earn (PAYE) program to figure out which option saved them more money.
 If you’re already using the Income Based Repayment plan (IBR), it makes sense to think about switching.

 You have to see how much accrued interest you have outstanding, as it would be added into the principal balance and start generating interest too if you change plans.
 However, there can be very good reasons to do so.

 Let’s assume that Brett graduates from chiropractic school this year with $250,000 in all federal loans at a 6% average interest rate.
 He starts out at $60,000 a year and expects his salary grows at a 3% inflation rate.
 Here’s how much paying back his loans would cost under various repayment plans, estimated with the proprietary tool we use in student loan consults to create customized repayment strategies:

 Let’s understand this chart.
 Brett has three major income-driven repayment options available for his federal student loans.
 The old IBR plan is a legacy plan that’s been around a long time.
 Old IBR requires 15% of your discretionary income.
 And after 25 years, the loans are forgiven and you’re taxed on the leftover balance.